Roshu-313/python-portfolio/project4-ai-agent/README.md

 ### ✅ Natural Language Parsing
-- Converts human language like:

-text
-what is 100 divided by 4
+- Converts human language like: what is 100 divided by 4

+csharp
+Copy code
 into:

-python
-Copy code
 100 / 4
-✅ Tool Usage
-Calculator tool using Python evaluation

-Easily extensible to more tools

-✅ Short-Term Memory
-Stores previous user tasks and agent responses

-Enables memory queries like:

-text
+markdown
 Copy code

+### ✅ Tool Usage
+- Calculator tool using Python evaluation
+- Easily extensible to more tools

+### ✅ Short-Term Memory
+- Stores previous user tasks and agent responses
-what did i ask before
+- Enables memory queries like: what did i ask before

-🧪 Example Usage
-text
+yaml
 Copy code

+---

+## 🧪 Example Usage

 Enter your task (or 'exit'): calculate 3 + 3
 Agent Response: Result: 6